Election Day · September 16, 2026

 March 2026 · Financial Crisis

-$306,356 Net Gap — Special Assessment Required
+Estimated $306,356 Net Gap — Special Assessment Likely Required

-Seven months without financial statements.
-At least $273,263 in undocumented expenses 📎 source.
-Unpaid vendors: $354,520 (5 months).
+No reliable financial statement since April 2025.
+Based on our analysis: an estimated $273,263 in undocumented expenses 📎 source.
+Estimated unpaid vendors: $354,520 (5 months).
 Unfunded reserves: $120,805 (11 months).
 Operating cash estimated at $168,969 against $475,325 in obligations.
-The 2025 budget itself ended in a ($167,625) deficit 📎 source.
-A special assessment of $1,563 to $3,574 per unit is now required depending on the scenario chosen.
+The 2025 budget itself ended in an estimated ($167,625) deficit 📎 source.
+Based on these estimates, the deficit will likely require a special assessment in the range of $1,563 to $3,574 per unit depending on the scenario.

-⚠ Special assessment of $1,563–$3,574 per unit required
+⚠ Estimated special assessment: $1,563–$3,574 per unit

 April 2026 · Current Situation